 The Tale of Oedipus

-When King Laius and Queen Jacosta, heard that their newly conceived son Oedipus, would kill his father and marry his mother, their first instinct was to do away with the infant.
-They handed him over to a shepherd, tasked with the job of dropping him off at the peak of the mountains where he was to be devoured by beasts.
-Destiny was however not to be violated, the shepherd in a display of mercy refrains from abandoning the child and instead hands him over to a shepherd from another region – thus setting in motion the chain of events that would eventually lead to the fulfillment of Oedipus’s destiny.
+When King Laius of Thebes and Queen Jocasta heard that their newly conceived son Oedipus, would kill his father and marry his mother, their first instinct was to do away with the infant.
+They handed him over to a shepherd, tasked with the job of dropping him off the peak of a mountain, or leave him in the wilderness, so he would be devoured by beasts.

 One mythical hero who accepted his Destiny was Hercules.

 Hercules, or Heracles, was an illegitimate son of Zeus borne by the beautiful Alcmene.
 His birth and childhood were laced with difficulties since Hera, the wife of Zeus, sought every means to end his life.

 The young Hercules survived every single trial and onslaught.
 In one particular incident, when Hera sent a serpent to do away with both him and his twin Iphicles, Hercules stood up to the beast and strangled it.